 (Caution: use Facebook with care, as we’ve seen a fair amount of misinformation out there, too.)

 The ARVC (National Association of RV Parks and Campgrounds) is keeping their site current on the news as it unfolds, including state and county orders.
-They’re maintaining an online document by state to give you a high-level view of where restrictions have been put in place, and where parks or open.
 They also have links to the latest CDC guidelines on steps that should be taken to protect campgrounds and RVers alike.
 This is a great place to find all kinds of relevant resources in one spot.

 Escapees is typically a paid membership group, but they have a resource page with their recommendations and guidelines for what RVers can do during COVID-19.
 You can find links to and updates on availability at the SKP co-op parks they operate on the Escapees site.
 They also have instructions on the advocacy work they’re doing to ensure that full-time RVers remain a protected community as federal and state lands close.